-As creative director of Gucci, Frida Giannini’s strong design aesthetic, drawn from the archives of the storied label’s rich history and re-imagined for a modern audience, helped grow the brand to a $2.8 billion business that operates over 250 stores worldwide.
+The former creative director of Gucci, Frida Giannini’s strong design aesthetic, drawn from the archives of the storied label’s rich history and re-imagined for a modern audience, helped grow the brand into a commercial powerhouse.

-Taking over the compnay’s creative helm from Alessandra Facchinetti in 2006, Giannini’s transformation away from the ‘GG’ monograms and towards house classics such as the flora motif, proved an instant commercial success and the Italian designer has been oft credited with pioneering the ‘heritage’ movement within the fashion community.
-The recipient of a ‘Design Star’ honour from Fashion Group International, Giannini has also been awarded ‘La Lupa Capitalina’ by the mayor of Rome, Gianni Alemanno, and in 2013 was the subject of a documentary film The Director, produced by James Franco and Christina Voros.
-Debuting at the Tribeca Film Festival in April, the documentary followed Giannini’s artistic process as she prepared for catwalk shows and launches.
+Taking over the company's creative helm from Alessandra Facchinetti in 2006, Giannini’s transformation away from the ‘GG’ monograms and towards house classics such as the flora motif, proved an instant commercial success.
+The Italian designer has been oft credited with pioneering the ‘heritage’ movement within the fashion community.

 Giannini exited the brand, along with Patrizio di Marco , chief executive and Giannini's long time partner, at the start of 2015, following a year of declining sales.

 In February 2013 Giannini established the Chime for Change organisation in collaboration with Salma Hayek and Beyonce Knowles.
-Actively involved in several charitable organisations including the Kering Foundation for Women’s Dignity and Rights, Giannini’s also plays an integral role Gucci’s partnership with Unicef and in 2011 was awarded the inaugural ‘Woman of Compassion’ award by the US Fund for Unicef.
+Actively involved in several charitable organisations including the Kering Foundation for Women’s Dignity and Rights, Giannini also played an integral role in Gucci’s partnership with Unicef.